Typhoon Phanfone kills at least 16 in Philippines - The Observers - France 24

 Manila (AFP)

-A typhoon that swept across remote villages and popular tourist areas of the central Philippines on Christmas Day claimed at least 16 lives, authorities said Thursday.
+A typhoon that swept across remote villages and popular tourist areas of the central Philippines on Christmas day claimed at least 16 lives, authorities said on Thursday.

-Typhoon Phanfone, with winds of 195 kilometres (120 miles) an hour, tore roofs off houses and toppled electric posts as it cut across the Philippines on Wednesday.
+Typhoon Phanfone, with gusts reaching 200 kilometres (125 miles) an hour, tore roofs off houses and toppled electric posts as it ripped through the central Philippines on Wednesday.

-With the internet and mobile phone networks still cut off in some badly damaged areas, a full assessment of Phanfone's damage was not immediately possible on Thursday morning.
+Videos from the typhoon's path showed fallen trees and strong winds pummelling flimsy houses.
+Local disaster officials cut felled trees to clear blocked roads.

-But at least 16 people had been confirmed killed in villages and towns in the Visayas, the central third of the Philippines, according to disaster agency officials.
+At least 16 people were killed in villages and towns in the Visayas, the central third of the Philippines, according to disaster agency officials.

 Phanfone also hit Boracay, Coron and other holiday destinations that are famed for their white-sand beaches and popular with foreign tourists.

+Pablito said ferry services between Boracay and Aklan -- the main way to travel to and from the holiday island -- were still not operating on Thursday, even though the storm had passed.

+"We have no news from coast guard if ships were allowed to sail.
+Since the 24th... all those going to the island and coming from the island weren't able to cross."

-The airport at Kalibo, which services Boracay, was badly damaged, according to a Korean tourist who was stranded there and provided images to AFP.
+The airport at Kalibo town in Aklan, which services Boracay, was badly damaged, according to a Korean tourist who was stranded there and provided images to AFP.

 "Everything within 100 meters of the airport looks broken.
 There are a lot of frustrated people at the airport as flights have been cancelled.